Leaders in Minimally Invasive Procedures in NY and NJ.

 Sometimes a patient’s symptoms are so severe that regular activity is limited.
 You should consult with your doctor if your symptoms are not relieved with conservative treatments like pain medication, stretching, or physical therapy.

-In a lumbar disc microsurgery, Dr. Q makes a tiny incision, and uses a microscope or an endoscope to view the affected area.
+In a lumbar disc microsurgery, our surgeon makes a tiny incision and uses a microscope or an endoscope to view the affected area.
 This allows him to see where your pinched nerve is, and removes the damaged part of the disc using minimally invasive surgical instruments.

 At Q Spine Institute, we only consider the lumbar disc microsurgery procedure if our patient’s symptoms are not relieved with other non-surgical treatments.